shaksham08/cplusplusCHERNO/11.Pointers/README.md

 So at end we need to delete this.

 using memset() we are storing something in the memory, i.e it takes the staring location , what to store and what is the memory size.

+Note - An array is always passed as an addresss in c++ or c